SerpRateAI/datasets/README.md

 2. *elapsed_sec* - the time in elapsed seconds from the start time
 3. *pressure_bar* - the pressure in bars in the borehole fluid pressure
 4. *temperature_c* - the temperature in celsius in the borehole fluid

+## Oman Tides

+This data was calculated from water level changes in BA1D and come from Sohn and Matter, 2023.

+1. *datetime* - timestamp UTC
+2. *tide_nstr* - areal strain (unitless)